JoacimWall/CoreCom/README.md

 ## Different server modes

 ### Queue in memory mode
 The server use a Entity Framework Core in momory database.
 All current clients and messages is stored in the memory and when a client has received its message the message is removed from the memory.
-If you restart the server alla outgoing queues är removed.
+If you restart the server alla outgoing queues is removed.
 ### Queue in databas mode
 The server use a Entity Framework Core connected database to store/handle messages queue.
 In this mode the server keep a database row for all messages that goes in and out from the server.
 We only store messages that are in progress when the are deliverd the are removed. to keep all transactions in the database select the logging setting "Logging to database"

 ### Logging to database
 The server log all messages to the Entity Framework Core connected database.
-You should not use this if you have Queue in momory mode.
+You should not use this if you have Queue in memory mode.

 ### Logging all transations to file
 The server log all messages to IncommingMessages.log and utgoningMessages.log

 ### No Logging
 We do no logging.